gytcrt/randomwalk/content/posts/blog-set-up/index.md

 <!-- TODO: I want more space here -->
 **I also found it very helpful to browse other people's websites created from the themes.** Some of them serve as a great inspiration for me, and many folks wrote blogs about their website set-up and customization too.
 I will link some reference at the end of this post.

+After browsing 100+ websites, I picked [PaperModX](https://reorx.github.io/hugo-PaperModX/) to start my website.
+PaperModX is an enhanced version of [PaperMod](https://adityatelange.github.io/hugo-PaperMod/).
+I like the clean aesthetic of the theme, and it is the [top stared GitHub theme](https://github.com/QIN2DIM/awesome-hugo-themes) for Hugo.
+Similar to other design choice in software development, Choosing a popular framework with a mature community makes your life easier.

 # Hosting and deployment: Github Pages + Github Actions
 Since I'm building a static website, which doesn't contain dynamic content.
 The best and most economic place to host my website is [Github pages](https://pages.github.com/).
 It is free if you are using public repo or some premium version of Github account.